-Massachusetts is a small state, relatively speaking.
-But it is a big one in the sports world, with Boston teams having collected many titles and attracted legions of devoted fans.
-Despite the storied sports history, Massachusetts has not yet legalized sports betting.
+Massachusetts is a small state, but it is a big one in the sports world, with Boston teams collecting titles and attracting legions of devoted fans.
+At long last, Boston sports fans can rejoice for legal sports betting in Massachusetts.

 There are two commercial casinos in operation plus one other slots-only casino.
 The law also provides for a third commercial casino to be built in the state.
 Meanwhile, the state’s Native American tribes are actively moving forward to open casinos in Massachusetts, as well.
 In early 2018, the Massachusetts Gaming Commission released a lengthy white paper intended to provide a “road map” to study the sports betting landscape and the potential for introducing sports betting in the Bay State.
 Then in May 2018, a ruling by the US Supreme Court lifted the federal ban on states other than Nevada offering sports betting.